polaroidz/polaroidz/README.md

 👯 I’m looking to collaborate on social projects and open scientific research

-🤔 I’m looking for help with starting a career in Data Science/Statistics but my CV is very focused in Software Development and Data Egineering at the moment.
+🤔 I’m looking for help with starting a career in Statistics but my CV is very focused in Software Development and Data Egineering at the moment.
 So, if you could help me with that would be amazing!

 ![Diegos's github stats](https://github-readme-stats.vercel.app/api?username=polaroidz&show_icons=true&theme=dracula)